Antix-Development/WebPlus/README.md

 ﻿
 ![alt text](images/logo.svg)

-WebPlus adds super powers to web applications and strives to be easy to setup, easy to use, produce small distributions, and require no compilation.
+An easy to use framework that adds super powers to your web apps, transforming them into lithe desktop applications, with no compilation required.

 ### Features